 Enforcement Referral Cases of significant non-attendance where intervention has been ineffective the lead professional will progress and discuss the most appropriate pathway.
 Referral to enforcement action: Clear management oversight is required and should be evidenced within the plan.

-Lead Professional or the most appropriate service/individual to email AttendanceEnforcement@wigan.gov.uk to request a time to discuss the case the next pathway meeting. the next pathway meeting.
-A time/date will be emailed to you to inform acceptance of this request.
-Please provide child's name, date of birth and the school they are on roll at. • In the meeting you will pro vide an overview of the case and presenting concerns, alongside evidence to outline the appropriate interventions attempted.
+- Lead Professional or the most appropriate service/individual to email AttendancePathway@wigan.gov.uk to request a time to discuss the case at the next pathway meeting.
+A time/date will be emailed to you to inform acceptance of this request. - Please provide child's name, date of birth and the school they are on roll at. - In the meeting you will provide an overview of the case and presenting concerns, alongside evidence to outline the appropriate interventions attempted.